bouaik9/youtube-bot-using-selenuim/README.md

-                                   This script is used to search for videos and play one of them .
+                                   This script is used to search for videos and play the first one .